fluttercommunity/get_it/README.md

 Another example could be a shopping basket where you want to ensure that not a cart from a previous session is used again.
 So at the beginning of a new session you push a new scope and register a new cart object.
 At the end of the session you pop this scope again.

 ### Disposing Singletons and Scopes
-From V5.0 on you can pass a `disose` function when registering any Singletons.
+From V5.0 on you can pass a `dispose` function when registering any Singletons.
 For this the registration functions have a optional parameter:

 ```Dart
 DisposingFunc<T> dispose